 How much can you save with Dandelion Geothermal?

-The average New York homeowner saves $2,250 on heating and cooling every year after getting Dandelion Geothermal.
+The average New York homeowner can save up 50% on heating and cooling every year after getting Dandelion Geothermal.

 Below is an example of a typical 3,400 square foot home in the Hudson Valley with fuel oil and central air versus Dandelion geothermal heating and cooling.

 Central AC Versus Geothermal Annual Operating Costs

 Oil Furnace and Central AC Versus Dandelion Geothermal Operating Costs

 How Is Dandelion Geothermal Different From Other Installers?